-Many species of deer, like Red Deer and White-tailed Deer, are considered wild animals and are not allowed to be kept as pets.
+Many species of deer, like the red deer and the white-tailed deer, are considered wild animals and are not allowed to be kept as pets.
 In general, almost every state in the United States currently prohibits keeping deer.
 Some states have special permitting and regulations surrounding pet deer, but most are retroactive to deer captured by hand before 2012, effectively grandfathering deer ownership into current laws.

 A handful of states have specially written laws related to pet deer.
-Arkansas allows pet deer if the pet was captured by hand before 2012.
+Arkansas and Alabama allow pet deer if the pet was captured by hand before July 2012.
 A deer can be kept as a pet in Idaho as long as special permitting is obtained.
-Florida, Kansas, Michigan, Minnesota, Mississippi, Missouri, North Dakota, Oregon, and Wisconsin also require special permits to keep deer.
-In Ohio, it is only legal to keep Red Deer and White-tailed Deer if the person houses the animal to breed and propagate the species and not keep the animals as pets.
-Even if used for propagation in Ohio, a special license is required.
+Florida, Kansas, Michigan, Minnesota, Mississippi, Missouri, North Dakota, Oregon, and Wisconsin also require special permits to keep deer as pets.

 South Dakota has a special set of laws that relate to keeping wild deer.
 The deer can be used to breed with free-roaming wild elk, sheep, and goats as long as the animals are kept east of the Missouri River.
 Acceptable deer species that can be used to enhance current free-roaming stock include red deer, sika deer, Sambar, Pere David's deer, and axis deer.